genestack/user-tutorials/source/tutorials/WES_data_analysis/mapping-reads-onto-a-reference-genome-2.rst

    where one of the mates was mapped with unexpected orientation.

-The **Coverage by chromosome** plot shows a read coverage at each base on each chromosome and patch (if it's presented) defined by lines in different
+The **Coverage by chromosome** plot shows a read coverage at each base on each chromosome and patch (if it is presented) defined by lines in different
 colours:

 |WES_chr_coverage|